carreath/SWE4103-Project/api/README.md

 ### **Flask**

-For this project we are planning on using Flask, more speicifically Flask-RESTful to build out the API.
-First things first what is an API.
+#### What is Flask
+Flask is a mircoframework specifically designed for building web applications with Python from the ground up.
+It is incredibly lightweight and requires very little code to get it up and running.
+Sounds pretty good to me.

+Flask-RESTful, the framework we'll be using for this project is an abstraction on top of the Flask microframework specifically built for creating restful APIs.

+#### What is an API
 An API is an Application Programming Interface, but no really, like what is it.
 An API is just a way for clients/users to send requests(get, post, put, delete) and for us to serve/process them and send back a response.
-The way requests are handed to the API and the way responses from the API are handled is the frontends job, as backend devs we are solely concerned on handling the request and sending the expected response back.
+The way requests are sent to the API and the way responses from the API are handled is the frontends job, the backend is solely concerned with handling the request and sending the expected response back.

-Now you may be thinking what does it mean for an API to be *restful*, well here are the 6 key principles underlying exactly that:
+#### What does it mean for an API to be *restful*
+Here are the 6 key principles underlying what it means for an API to be restful:
 - **Client-Server**: There should be a separation between the server that offers a service, and the client that consumes it.
 - **Stateless**: Each request from a client must contain all the information required by the server to carry out the request.
 In other words, the server cannot store information provided by the client in one request and use it in another request.
 - **Cacheable**: The server must indicate to the client if requests can be cached or not.